B. Physiotherapy (Hons) (University of Melbourne)

 PGrad Cert PF Rehab (Hons) (UMelb)

 PGrad Cert Exercise for Women (Hons)(UMelb)

 Teacher at LaTrobe University.
 Master of Physiotherapy.

-Committee member of CFA Physiotherapy Group.
+Vice President of CFA Vic Physiotherapy Group.

 Australian Physiotherapy Association (APA) Member.